mapattacker/cheatsheets/postgis.rst

     :align: center
     :figclass: align-center

 Remember to add the SRID.
 3414 is the coordinate system for Singapore's SVY21.
+All official government layers from GeoSpace are in this SRID.

+Spatial indexing is automatically done using this tool when uploading the shapefiles to PostGIS.

 Editing